 A: Check your ODIN account to see if the class appears in your schedule.
 Classes offered by a cooperative agency will not appear immediately in your schedule.
 If you registered with a cooperative agency, please allow some time for the agency to send the registration to PSU and for it to be processed into our system.
 Follow the agency’s instructions with regard to starting your class.
 You will probably be able to start the course work even if your registration has not been processed in the PSU system.

 Q: Where do I send my registration?

-A: If you are registering for a cooperative Agency course, you will call or send the registration to that agency.
+A: If you are registering for a cooperative agency course, you will call or send the registration to that agency.
 If you are taking a PSU open enrollment class, you will register through the online Banner system, if your registration falls within the registration window.
-If you are submitting a Special Registration Form, please submit it in person to Mark Mentzer in the Continuing Education Office.
+If you are submitting a paper registration form, please submit it in person to Mark Mentzer in the Graduate School of Education.

 Q: How do I pay for classes?